shadi1717/oracle-cloud-data-platform-workshop/README.md

 ![](./LabOverview/images/cloud-data-construction-arch.jpg " ")

+**Note**: This lab is intended to be a comprehensive full cloud showcase.
+As such, it is assumed a user going through this workshop will be provisioning resources and creating users from scratch.
+If you decide to use existing infrastructure or resources, be aware and keep note of your namings so resources don't overlap and conflict.

+**Note**: Additionally, as much as possible, do not stray away from the naming conventions used for resources in this worshop.
+You may run into errors if you do.

 **_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ### Objectives